 Balsamic Marinated Steak Salad

-with avocados, roasted red peppers and pine nuts
+with avocados / roasted red peppers / pine nuts

-Our members love learning how to make their own salad dressings from our menus.
-This delicious steak salad saves you so much time by using the dressing as a marinade too!
+This entree salad is a breeze to put together thanks to a quick garlic and balsamic marinade for the steak.
 Smarts: Even 20 minutes will infuse the steak with flavor, but marinate up to 2 days to let the flavors really develop.